yousoferfani/Multi-View-Networks-for-Text-Classification/README.md

-# Multi-View-Networks-for-Text-Classification
-Multi-View Networks for Text Classification
+# Multi-View- Deep neural Network-for-Text-Classification

 This code is my implementation of the paper:
 "Multi View network for text classification"